Cave and Basin National Historic Site: History

-Human habitation in this area can be traced back to 10,700 years BC with the retreat of the last great glaciation, and it is unlikely that the hot springs escaped being noticed.
-The first recorded reference to hot springs here is by James Hector of the Palliser Expedition in 1859, followed by Joe Healey in 1874 who found the Cave and Basin site in 1875.
-But it was Canadian Pacific Railway workers William McCardell and Frank McCabe who brought national attention to the Cave and Basin.
+Human habitation in this area can be traced back to 10,700 years BC with the retreat of the last great glaciation.
+The Cave and Basin is a special place with important and longstanding cultural significance to many Indigenous Peoples.
+The first written recorded reference to hot springs here is by James Hector of the Palliser Expedition in 1859, followed by Joe Healey in 1874 who happened upon the Cave and Basin site in 1875, long after Indigenous Peoples.
+But it was Canadian Pacific Railway workers Frank McCabe and brothers Tom and William McCardell who brought national attention to the Cave and Basin.
 In 1883 they descended through the skylight entrance into the cave using a felled tree, and the following year constructed a small cabin nearby with the intention of commercializing the Cave and Basin site.
 Conflicting claims by other parties prompted intervention by the Canadian government headed by John A. Macdonald, and in 1885 an order-in-council reserved 10 sqmi around the Cave and Basin, the Banff Hot Springs Reserve.
 This was the genesis of Canada's national parks system.
 In 1886 the Canadian government held an inquiry into the various private claims to settle on compensation.

 In 1886 an artificial tunnel was driven into the Cave and Basin to aid visitation.
 In 1912 bottled water from the Cave and Basin site was sold for its alleged curative powers.
 In 1914 a naturally heated swimming pool was opened to the public and continued to operate until 1994.

 The Cave and Basin was formally declared a National Historic Site in 1981.
 Canada's national parks system celebrated its centennial in 1985, on the anniversary of the order-in-council that established the original reserve around the Cave and Basin.
 On 20 August of that year, Prince Philip, Duke of Edinburgh and consort of the Queen of Canada, unveiled the National Historic Site plaque.